 Artwork can be mounted to a mat to protect and give it a finished look.
 There are several ways to do this, but the most common is to use tape or spray adhesive.

 Archival tape can be used to attach the artwork to archival boards.
 First, make sure that the artwork is centered on the mat.
-Next, apply strips of acid-free tape to the back of the artwork.
+Next, apply the sticky side of the archival tape to the back of the artwork.
 Finally, attach the taped artwork to the mat.

 Spray adhesive can also be used to attach the artwork to the mat.
 First, make sure that the artwork is centered on the mat.
 Next, apply a thin layer of adhesive to the back of the artwork.
 Finally, attach the adhesive artwork to the mat.